[this post has been partially damaged during a server failure on Sunday 11th July 2004, and it has been possible to recover only a part of it]

 [further fragments of this post were recovered on 13 October 2018]

-Last night’s dream was somewhat wierd.
+Last night’s dream was somewhat weird.
 Like so many of mine:

 Anyway, we begin our on-the-job training.
-This involves rowing a one-man dinghy accross the office (one side of which is half-filled with water – why it doesn’t flood into the other half I don’t know) to answer one of about twenty phones which are arranged in a crescent shape on a curved shelf at the other side.
-These phones are old, bakelite, traditional phones (a …
+This involves rowing a one-man dinghy across the office (one side of which is half-filled with water – why it doesn’t flood into the other half I don’t know) to answer one of about twenty phones which are arranged in a crescent shape on a curved shelf at the other side.
+These phones are old, Bakelite, traditional phones (a …